Finding the Optimal IRT Design for Your Clinical Trial

 Focus on Complexity

-Calyx’s IRT solution designer leverages Calyx’s core of pre-validated functionality designed to support all trial needs, covering study, site, and subject management, randomization and dosing, and trial supply management from lot release to destruction – all with corresponding reports.
+Perceptive’s IRT solution designer leverages Perceptive’s core of pre-validated functionality designed to support all trial needs, covering study, site, and subject management, randomization and dosing, and trial supply management from lot release to destruction – all with corresponding reports.
 We advise which core functionality is required and we customize it to best meet the needs of each protocol, with no limits to the level of complexity we can address.

-We start design discussions by presenting what the Calyx SME team has prepared – our understanding of the protocol and patient journey and a design approach based on a review of initial known risks.
+We start design discussions by presenting what the Perceptive SME team has prepared – our understanding of the protocol and patient journey and a design approach based on a review of initial known risks.
 We can then focus on any complexities, directing time and attention to what’s important for each study.

 Conclusion

-The objective of Calyx’s IRT team is to design an optimal system that is right for you, and right for the life of the trial, taking into consideration your aims and needs as well as the interests of site personnel and all system users.
+The objective of Perceptive’s IRT team is to design an optimal system that is right for you, and right for the life of the trial, taking into consideration your aims and needs as well as the interests of site personnel and all system users.